 The Larva live in water and come to the surface to breathe.
 They shed their skin 4 times...each time growing larger.
 They feed on micro-organisms.
 On the forth molt it changes into pupa.
 This stage lasts 4-14 days.

-Here is a great mosquito fact: It is the females that bite us for our blood.
+Here is my mosquito fact for you: It is the females that bite us for our blood.
 She uses the blood meal so that she can develop eggs.

 DEET is short for N, N-diethyl-3-methylbenzamide.
 A chemical that works very well at keeping mosquito's away.
 It keeps them away because they can't stand the smell of the chemical.
 It is a known mosquito fact that mosquito's hate the smell of DEET.
 This chemical was designed to melt plastic and eat through nylon.

 natural mosquito repellants need to be reapplied every 2-4 hours.
-Citronella products do not work at repelling the mosquito's.
+My experience is that citronella products do not work at repelling the mosquito's.

-It is a mosquito fact that even putting a repellent on, we sometimes get bit.
-Try not to scratch the mosquito bites.
+It's an unfortunate mosquito fact that I have learned that even putting a repellent on, we sometimes get bit.
+I tell my kids not to scratch mosquito bites.
 It only makes them worse.
-Put your fingernail in the middle of the bite and push down.
+I always put my fingernail in the middle of the bite and push down.
 It helps a little bit to subside the itching.
 A cold rag or some water on the bite helps them not to itch not so much also.